 Sunday: Island of Brač–Neretva River Delta–Metković

 Today we will continue our cruise in southeastern direction, heading to the port of Ploče, where we will leave the Adriatic Sea to enter the Neretva River Delta.
 After an upstream passage of approx. 90 minutes, we will reach Metković, the center of the Neretva River Delta, an area of 20,000 hectares.
-12,000 hectares belong to Croatia, the rest to Bosnia-Herzegovina.
 It was originally a pure swamp; however, in 1880 parts of it were drained so the land could be used for agricultural purposes.
 Hence came to life the largest tangerine cultivation in the Adriatic area, also called the “Croatian California”.
-Once upon a time, boats were the only means of transportation in the delta – the bigger ones were called “Lađa”, the small ones “Trupa”.
-Although now there are roads and streets, some farmers still use those traditional boats to transport their products through the channels to the riverside markets.
 The area boasts of a rich flora and fauna.
-In addition to a variety of plants, here you may find 310 bird species as well as 34 freshwater and 100 different marine fish species.
-Upon arrival in Metković, we will visit the archeological museum (an entrance fee of approx. 3.50 € applies; subject to be paid on site).
-After our visit to the museum, minibuses will take us to the nearby village of Vid, where we will board the “Lađas”.
+In addition to a variety of plants, here you may find more than 300 bird species as well as 100 different fish species.
+Upon arrival in Metković, minibuses will take us to the nearby village of Vid, where we will visit the archeological museum "Narona" (an entrance fee of approx. 3.50 € applies; subject to be paid on site).
+After our visit to the museum, we will board the “Lađas”.
 After having enjoyed a typical local welcome drink, we are ready to start our boat trip on the Norin River and the channels of the Neretva River Delta, which will take approx. 90 minutes.
 In Momići, you will have the opportunity to have dinner at the Restaurant “Lopoč” before returning to Metković.
 Overnight stay in Metković.

 Monday: Metković–Bus Excursion Mostar–Pelješac

 After breakfast, a bus will take us to Mostar, the capital of Herzegovina, the part of Bosnia-Herzegovina, which is predominantly populated by Croats.
 After arriving in Mostar, we will have lunch, and afterwards we are invited to enjoy a guided walk through the historic town.
-The town’s landmark and eponym of Mostar, the “Old Bridge” over the Neretva River, was built in the 16th Century by the Ottoman architect Mimar Hajrudin.
+The town’s landmark and eponym of Mostar, the “Old Bridge” over the Neretva River, was built in the 16th Century.
 It was destroyed during the war in 1993 and reconstructed in the years from 1996 to 2004.
 In 2005, the bridge and the old town of Mostar were included in the UNESCO’s list of world cultural heritage.
-The bridge stands as a symbol for the peaceful coexistence of different peoples in Mostar and Bosnia-Herzegovina.
 Near the bridge, there is the Karadjoz-Beg Mosque, which is open to visitors.
 After the guided walk, we will return to the vessel and continue our cruise, heading downstream, back to the Adriatic Sea.
 We will spend the night in the little village of Trpanj, located on the beautiful Pelješac peninsula.

 Tuesday: Pelješac–Island of Korčula